oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ## Client Impersonating Resource Owner {#client_impersonating}

 Resource servers may make access control decisions based on the identity of a resource owner for which an access token was issued, or based on the identity of a client in the client credentials grant.
+For example, [@!RFC9068] (JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens) describes a data structure for access tokens containing a `sub` claim defined as follows:

+> In cases of access tokens obtained through grants where a resource owner is
+> involved, such as the authorization code grant, the value of `sub` SHOULD
+> correspond to the subject identifier of the resource owner.
+In cases of access
+> tokens obtained through grants where no resource owner is involved, such as
+> the client credentials grant, the value of `sub` SHOULD correspond to an
+> identifier the authorization server uses to indicate the client application.

-If both options are possible, depending on the details of the implementation, a resource server may mistake a client's identity for the identity of a resource owner.
-For example, if a client is able to choose its own `client_id` during registration with the authorization server, a malicious client may set it to a value identifying an end-user (e.g., a `sub` value if OpenID Connect is used).
-If the resource server cannot properly distinguish between access tokens linked to client resources and access tokens linked to end-user resources, the client may then be able to access resources belonging to the end-user.
+If both options are possible, a resource server may mistake a client's identity for the identity of a resource owner.
+For example, if a client is able to choose its own `client_id` during registration with the authorization server, a malicious client may set it to a value identifying a resource owner (e.g., a `sub` value if OpenID Connect is used).
+If the resource server cannot properly distinguish between access tokens obtained with involvement of the resource owner and those without, the client may accidentally be able to access resources belonging to the resource owner.

+This attack potentially affects not only implementations using [@!RFC9068], but also similar, bespoke solutions.

 ### Countermeasures {#client_impersonating_countermeasures}

-If the authorization server has a common namespace for client IDs and user identifiers, causing the resource server to be unable to distinguish whether an access token is meant to give access to end-user resources or resources for specific client, the authorization server SHOULD NOT allow clients to influence their `client_id` or any claim that could cause confusion with a genuine resource owner.
+Authorization servers SHOULD NOT allow clients to influence their `client_id` or any claim that could cause confusion with a genuine resource owner if a common namespace for client IDs and user identifiers exists, such as in the `sub` claim shown above.
 Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between the two types of access tokens.

 ## Clickjacking {#clickjacking}